brian-a-moore/online-store/README.md

-# Payment Processing
+# Online Store

-This is the application code for Payment Processing.
+This is the application code for Online Store.

 ## Requirements

 - Docker
 - AWS CLI
-- You also need to add the `payment-processing` profile to your local AWS configuration
+- You also need to add the `online-store` profile to your local AWS configuration

 ### Example

 ```
-[payment_processing]
+[online_store]
     aws_access_key_id = <YOUR AWS ACCESS KEY ID>
     aws_secret_access_key = <YOUR AWS SECRET ACCESS KEY>
 ```